hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_B.md

 **Functional Description**

-During the Transitional Period (TP), the native CC015C, CC013C and CC170C sent to the National<br />
-Transit Application should not include the value ‘99’.
-This value ‘99’ is valid in <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_TypeOfIdentificationOfMeansOfTransport.zip">CL750</a> during TP, only in<br />
-case the value ‘99’ is the result of the upgrade by the National Transit Application of a legacy message<br />
-(e.g. CC015B upgraded into CC015C).
+During the Transitional Period (TP), the native CC015C, CC013C and CC170C sent to the National Transit Application should not include the value ‘99’.
+This value ‘99’ is valid in <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_TypeOfIdentificationOfMeansOfTransport.zip">CL750</a> during TP, only in case the value ‘99’ is the result of the upgrade by the National Transit Application of a legacy message (e.g. CC015B upgraded into CC015C).

 **Technical Description**